 What is Blended Learning

-Blended learning is when knowledge transfer encompasses a combination of offline and online learning with an element of self-directed learning.
+Blended learning is when knowledge transfer encompasses a combination of offline and online hybrid learning with an element of self-directed learning.
 Clifford Maxwell adds that it, “Has its roots in online learning and represents a fundamental shift in instruction that has the potential to optimize for the individual student in ways that traditional instruction never could.”
 It can be formal and non formal.

 At EdApp, our instructional designers work with L&D professionals within many organisations.
 One of the key ways in which microlearning is embraced as part of a blended learning strategy is through reinforcement and the embedding of knowledge.
 It’s not hard to see why.

-Traditional transmissive learning is acknowledged to be less effective than other, more-modern learning methods – sitting face-to-face with a teacher (or sitting down in front of a long, boring eLearning course) runs a great risk of knowledge going in through one ear and out of the other.
+Traditional transmissive learning is acknowledged to be less effective than other, more-modern learning methods and blended courses – sitting face-to-face with a teacher (or sitting down in front of a long, boring eLearning course) runs a great risk of knowledge going in through one ear and out of the other.
 Microlearning, on the other hand, sees topics delivered in easily-digestible, bite-sized chunks.
 When a learner only has to remember around four pieces of new information, there is a much greater likelihood that knowledge will transfer from short-term to long-term memory.
 Consequently, microlearning becomes an effective tool within the blended learning toolbox.

 Issues with implementing blended learning in the real world